pass86/pass86.github.io/about.markdown

 permalink: /about/
 ---

-I'm a programmer👨‍💻.
+I'm a programmer.
 Coding for game project since 2008.